Finding the right capital sources

 Receivables factoring

 Selling your receivables to a commercial finance company at a discount can provide your company with cash and reduce your collection risk.
-It’s expensive compared to other forms of capital and typically only available to businesses with creditworthy customers.
+Receivables factoringDisclosure 3 can be expensive compared to other forms of capital and is typically only practical for businesses with creditworthy customers.

 Have you considered all capital sources?
 Talk to your Truist relationship manager about finding the right mix of capital for your business.